technicat/TootSDK/FORK.md

 ## Relationship

 - `blocking` is optional to accomodate Mitra (now updated to set blocking always to false), but this is consistent with all the other optionals in `Relationship`, anyway.
+- Pleroma follow by URI moved to a separate file (also renamed and takes a param struct)

 ## Reports